 In five hundred la Petrarch's house it became the property of Pietro Paolo Valdezocco.

-Precisely in this period the loggia in Renaissance style and the external staircase.
-The walls will be painted with tempera represented scenes inspired by the Song book, To Triumphs andAfrica; in honor of the works of the Petrarch.
+In this period the loggia in Renaissance style and the external staircase.
+The walls will be painted with tempera depicting scenes inspired by the Song book, To Triumphs andAfrica; in honor of the works of the Petrarch.

-Later years of degradation followed, but the house continued to be a destination for celebrities such as theAlfieri and the Foscolo.
+Years of decay followed, but the house continued to be the destination of famous people such as theAlfieri and Foscolo.

-The last owner, the cardinal Pietro Silvestri, ceded it in the 1875, to the Municipality of Padua.
+The last owner, the cardinal Pietro Silvestri, ceded it in the 1875, to the Municipality of Padova.

-To date there are still preserved closet in which the poet died, with the chair and the bookshelf that - they say - are those original.
+To date there are still preserved closet where the poet died, with the chair and the bookcase that - it is said - are those original.

 Also to remember the niche in which is kept the cat's mummy that apparently belonged to the poet.

-Although the house has undergone considerable changes over the centuries, its current arrangement dates back to the restorations made between the 1919 and the 1923 when the Municipality of Padua he restored the most important original aspects; in particular theaccess and the windows Gothic.
+Although the house has undergone considerable changes over the centuries, its current arrangement dates back to the restorations made between the 1919 and the 1923 when the Municipality of Padova he had the most important original aspects restored; in particular theaccesso and the windows Gothic.

 Address: Via Valleselle, Arquà Petrarca PD